hello-dhead/poor-lord/Assets/AssetStore/Cubix/Readme.txt

 	Features:

-		• 170 Optimized prefabs with shared textures.
+		?170 Optimized prefabs with shared textures.
-		• 170 None-optimized prefabs for customization.
+		?170 None-optimized prefabs for customization.
-		• Pixel-art textures.
+		?Pixel-art textures.
-		• A skybox.
+		?A skybox.
-		• Demo scenes for Non-optimized and Optimized assets.
+		?Demo scenes for Non-optimized and Optimized assets.
-		• Mobile and browser friendly.
+		?Mobile and browser friendly.

-		• Support all build player platforms.
+		?Support all build player platforms.

 	Compatible:

-		• Unity 5.6.1 or higher.
+		?Unity 5.6.1 or higher.

 	Youtube: